 When comparing the costs of on-premise vs cloud, certainly on-premise will appear to be more expensive, but you should consider why large sectors or data-sensitive organizations like the banking sector prefer on-premises.
 You will have the option of implementing security safeguards on your premises, rather than relying on the subpar security measures employed by cloud service providers.
-So, even though it is more expensive, you should not overlook the amount of confidence you will have in securing data on-premises.
+So, without prolonging the thoughts to go with on-premise or cloud, if you may consider, despite the former option being more expensive, you should not overlook the amount of confidence you will have in securing data on your premises.

 I'll provide just one example: despite what was said above, you can still access internal data without the internet with your on-premise server being at your place, however, the cloud is fully dependent on the internet you choose, thus you can't access the data while the internet is down.

 As a result, in the head-to-head battle of on-premise vs cloud, on-premise once again intimidates the cloud.

 In the view of on-premise vs cloud, I believe on-premises will prevail since you will have your IT personnel to look after your data and your security procedures in place, so there is no way for attackers to peek into your data.